MA in Middle Eastern Studies

 Semester One: Core Courses

 The first semester builds a conceptual foundation for researching the Middle East through courses on relevant theory, methods and historical perspectives.
 We offer courses in Discourses and Debates on the Middle East; Middle Eastern Theories and The Formation of Middle Eastern Modernities.

-Students will enroll in language courses in addition to their MA program course work.
-Language courses are highly recommended but the course credits do not contribute towards the completion of the MA.
+Students can enroll in language training in addition to their MA program course work.
 Language training is offered in Arabic, Farsi and Turkish.

 Semester Two: Elective Profile Courses